Despite genetic breakthroughs like feminized and auto flowering seeds, sometimes, you just can’t beat the original.

 Setting up your light system takes some thought.
 This isn’t just about a few lamps here and there.
 You can buy specially made grow cupboards which are really good if you are stuck for space or want to keep your plants limited to one area.
 Lights can be standard CFL or the new LEDs.
 You could go for a traditional high-power sodium or metal halide lamps as well.

 One thing you need to consider is the heat that these lights create.
-Place them too close your growing marijuana plant and you will burn the leaves and damage it.
+Place them too close your growing cannabis plant and you will burn the leaves and damage it.
 The other factor is whether you put your lights on a timer or not.
 This can save you forgetting to switch on or off on time – don’t forget the hours of light you expose your plant to are going to be critical.